YuvalGur123/gym-tracker/README.md

 - Track max weight or total volume over time
 - Filter by exercise or by program
 - Visual line chart with session-by-session trend
+- Track changes in body weight with visualisation

 ### General
 - All data stored **locally on device** via SQLite (no account needed)